withastro/docs/src/pages/en/guides/publish-to-npm.md

 ### Collections

 In addition to the required `astro-component` keyword, special keywords are also used to automatically organize packages.
-Including any of the keywords below will add your integration to the collection in our integrations library.
+Including any of the keywords below will add your extension to the collection in our extensions library.

 | collection  | keywords                                 |
 |------------ | ---------------------------------------- |